Roman Yevgenyev

-Roman Alekseyevich Yevgenyev (Роман Алексеевич Евгеньев; born 23 February 1999) is a Russian football player who plays as a center back for Krylia Sovetov Samara.
+Roman Alekseyevich Yevgenyev (Роман Алексеевич Евгеньев; born 23 February 1999) is a Russian football player who plays as a center back for Nizhny Novgorod.
 A former Russian youth international, Yevgenyev was included in the senior squad by Russia at UEFA Euro 2020.

 Club career

 He made his debut in the Russian Professional Football League for FC Dynamo-2 Moscow on 2 April 2017 in a game against FC Dynamo Saint Petersburg.

 He made his Russian Premier League debut for FC Dynamo Moscow on 6 October 2018 in a game against FC Krylia Sovetov Samara.

 On 24 June 2019, he signed a new 3-year contract with Dynamo.

 On 8 November 2020, he started the game against FC Lokomotiv Moscow as Dynamo's captain for the first time (as regular captain Anton Shunin missed the game) and scored his first Dynamo goal in the 3rd minute of the game as Dynamo won 5–1.
 Yevgenyev formed a partnership in central defense with Ivan Ordets, and made a career-high 27 appearances during the season.
 His performances earned him an inclusion in Russia's provisional Euro 2020 squad.

 Entering the 2021–22 season, Dynamo signed Fabián Balbuena from West Ham, and this pushed Yevgenyev out of the starting line-up.
 His first start of the season came on 12 September, after Balbuena had played international football with Paraguay just three days prior.
 He did not appear again until 16 October, when Balbuena once again was coming back from the national team duty.
 By the winter break of the season, he appeared in 8 out of 18 league games, with only two starts.
 He started (and scored one goal) in two Russian Cup games Dynamo played up to that point.
 Following the beginning of the 2022 Russian invasion of Ukraine, Ukrainian defender Ivan Ordets stopped appearing for Dynamo, and Yevgenyev returned to the starting lineup for the remainder of the season to replace him.

 Yevgenyev left Dynamo as his contract expired in June 2022.

 On 15 July 2022, Yevgenyev signed a two-year contract with Krylia Sovetov Samara.
 On 27 January 2023, he extended his contract with Krylia Sovetov until the end of the 2025–26 season.
+On 24 June 2026, his contract with Krylia Sovetov was terminated by mutual consent.

+On the same day, Yevgenyev signed a two-season contract with Nizhny Novgorod.